Ganganthi/dotfiles/README.md

 If this is the first time running it, you might need to change the terminal font and restart the machine for the change to take effect.

+## NOTE

+As stow is used to manage the dotfiles, and it stows it to the previous folder (..), this repo needs to be cloned in the home folder.